jedisct1/draft-denis-xet/draft-denis-xet.md

 ## Gearhash Algorithm

-The `XET-GEARHASH-BLAKE3` suite uses a Gearhash-based rolling hash algorithm {{GEARHASH}}.
-Gearhash maintains a 64-bit state that is updated with each input byte using a lookup table, providing fast and deterministic boundary detection.
+The `XET-GEARHASH-BLAKE3` suite uses a `Gearhash`-based rolling hash algorithm {{GEARHASH}}. `Gearhash` maintains a 64-bit state that is updated with each input byte using a lookup table, providing fast and deterministic boundary detection.

 ## Algorithm Parameters